kudaba/ModernStringFormat/README.md

     MSF_DEFINE_USER_PRINTF_TYPE(MyType, 0)
     ```
     This allows the compiler to pick up the type and pass it into the print system with the appropriate type info.
+    *Note: The number here is 0 based index from ``0-(64-<number of built in types>``).
+The actual type id becomes ``1 << (index+<number of built in types>)``.
+This was to simplify declarations.*
 2. Register Validation and Print functions
     To perform the actual printing you need to provide callbacks to the system to be able to tell it how much space you need as well as writing to the actual buffer.
+See <https://github.com/kudaba/ModernStringFormatTest/blob/main/src/Tests/MSF_CustomTypesTest.cpp> for an example of this.
+3. If Registering a new print character for your type you should also declare it globally to support compile time validation:
+    ```
+    MSF_MAP_CHAR_TO_TYPES('t', MSF_StringFormatTypeLookup<MyCustomType>::ID);
+    ```
+    *Note: It's possible to make a print character support multiple types, so make sure to OR(|) together all supported types in the global declaration.*

 You can find an example of this in MSF_CustomTypesTest.cpp (TODO: Make link)